This Versatile Indicator Helps Spot Turning Points

 Rate of Change (ROC) = [P/P(t)] -1 x 100, where P(t) is an older price point

-This calculation can be applied to any type of data series, including stocks, ETFs, mutual funds or even economic data.
-In fact, the widely followed Consumer Price Index (CPI) is a 12-month ROC calculation of price change.
+This calculation can be applied to any type of data series, and can be used for stocks, ETFs, mutual funds, or even economic data.
+(In fact, the widely followed Consumer Price Index (CPI) is a 12-month ROC calculation of price change.)

-How Traders Use It
+How Traders Use Rate Of Change

 Some traders add a moving average to the ROC and trade based only on that.
-Buy signals would occur when the ROC crosses above the moving average and sell signals would be taken when the ROC falls below its moving average.
+Buy signals occur when the ROC crosses above the moving average.
+Sell signals occur when the ROC falls below its moving average.

-Why It Matters To Traders
+Why Rate Of Change Matters To Traders